lifeiteng/NotebookTTS/README.md

 - **Real-Time Voice Generation**: Ideal for live interactions and scenarios that require quick response, bringing a truly interactive experience to speech synthesis.

 📐 **Technical Features**:
-- **Built on the Latest Deep Learning Models** like Transformer and Hierarchical Codec for state-of-the-art TTS.
+- **Built on the Latest Deep Learning Models** like Transformer and Flow-Matching for state-of-the-art TTS.
 - **Efficient Data Processing Pipeline** for rapid conversion of large-scale text data.
 - **Modular Design** for easy expansion and integration.